ronnathaniel/layerd/README.md

 #  layerd

-Mount and Inspect Lambda Layers in seconds.
+Mount, Download, and Inspect Lambda Layers in seconds.

 > Lambda Layers created by a third party?
 >